marb61a/Course-Notes/Testing/Tools/Gherkin Language Master Guide.md

 1. Introduction
+    -
     - A quick welcome to the course
     - The Gherkin language is a very popular in the industry
     - It can be used to gather business requirements and concisely write user stories, acceptance tests
     - Whether it's for a manual testing plan or part of an automated testing process in conjunction with Cucumber software.

+2. Who is this course for?
     -

-2. Who is this course for?
     - The course is for anybody interested in learning Gherkin
     - There are a few different people who will get more from the course
         - Business Analysts
         - Testing Professional
         - Software Developer
         - Manager \ Business Owner

 3. Before We Continue!
     -
-  -
+    - Some quick housekeeping for the course

 4. IMPORTANT NOTE!
     -
-  -
+    - This course does not intend to provide any implementation examples in any language
+        - There are many implementations of Gherkin and this wants to be independent
+        - The course only covers using Gherkin itself
+        - Other courses that are available will cover various language implementations

 <br /> <br /> <br />
 <h1><p align=center>How Gherkin Helps Business</h1></ br>

 5. Module Introduction
+    -
+    - A quick overview of what the module covers

 6. Behavioural Driven Development
+    -
+    - Behavioural Driven Development is also known as BDD
+    - It is a way for developers to work with business and non-technical people
+    - It does this by encouraging teams to collaborate together
+    - BDD can run alongside agile practice, it does this by planning work in small enhancements
+    - BDD can help build a shared understanding of a problem

 7. What is Cucumber and what is Gherkin?